PopovicMilica/MonteCarlo_simulation_average_treatment_effect/README.md

 ```sh
 conda deactivate
 ```
-With Linux/Mac:
+*Note:
+`conda activate` and `conda deactivate` only work on conda 4.6 and later versions.
+For conda versions prior to 4.6, run:

+ * Windows: `activate` or `deactivate`

+ * Linux and macOS: `source activate` or `source deactivate`

+**With Linux/Mac:**

-The steps to install the dependencies on Linux/Mac are analogous to Anaconda installation:
+The steps to install the dependencies on Linux/Mac if you don't have Anaconda distribution are analogous to Anaconda installation:
 ```sh
 virtualenv --system-site-packages -p python3 ./name_of_the_environment
 source ./name_of_the_environment/bin/activate